intelligence38000/android-docs/src/pages/maps/overview/data-driven-styling.md

 routeCoordinates.add(Point.fromLngLat(-118.394391, 33.397676));
 routeCoordinates.add(Point.fromLngLat(-118.370917, 33.391142));

-// Create the LineString from the list of coordinates and then make a GeoJSON FeatureCollection so that we can add the line to our map as a layer.
+// Create the LineString from the list of coordinates and then make a GeoJSON FeatureCollection so that you can add the line to our map as a layer.

 LineString lineString = LineString.fromLngLats(routeCoordinates);